0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 If you want to delete remnants of Heimdall and Bor then you can run the following commands
 Bor:

-For Linux package:
+##### For Linux package

 ```$ sudo dpkg -i matic-bor```

-And delete Bor Directory:
+And delete Bor Directory using:

 ```$ sudo rm -rf /etc/bor```

-For Binaries:
+##### For Binaries

 ```$ sudo rm -rf /etc/bor```

-And
+And then run:

 ```$ sudo rm /etc/heimdall```

 ### 8. How many validators can be active concurrently?

-There will be upto 100 active validators at a time.
+There will be up to 100 active validators at a time.
 We will bring in more participants if the limit is reached mid-way through the event as well.
 Note that active validators is mostly those whose uptime is high.
 Participants with high downtime will be forced out.

 ### 9. How much should I stake?